Job Prospects... At a glance

 * Growth projections are based on the category “Agricultural, Medical and Science Technicians”.

 The number of inspectors in employment fell by over 300 from 2006 to 2013.
-However, this trend is expected to reverse, and employment is projected to increase out to 2026.
+However, this trend is expected to reverse, and employment is projected to increase slightly out to 2028.

 Source: Statistics NZ Census and MBIE projections